 The amazon Halo band typically gives you 5 – 7 days between full charges, but this shortens dramatically, sometimes just a day, when you use the Tone feature on your fitness band.

 If you plan on using Tone, there is a setting that allows you to choose from Less/More Tone recordings.
 You can access this setting on the Halo app.
-Open Halo app on your mobile device.
+Open the Halo app on your mobile device.

 - Select the Settings tab ( the last tab at the bottom of the screen)